interior-castle/nicomachean-ethics/book-4.md

 ## Chapter 3
 ### *Magnanimity*

 "The man is thought to be proud who thinks himself worthy of great things, being worthy of them. ...
 The proud man, then, is an extreme in respect of the greatness of his claims, but a mean in respect of the rightness of them."
+(In the Latin translation: "The magnanimous man holds an extreme in extension but a mean in appropriateness, for his thinks himself deserving in accord with his worth.")

 There is a virtue, for great men, in knowing that they are great and worthy of great things and in claiming them.
 Internally, their greatness and just reward is the virtue and happiness they possess, which is self-sufficient.
 Externally, the only fitting thing that can be given to them by others is honor.
 While honor doesn't match the value of the proud man's virtue, nevertheless it's the highest thing human beings can give — for similar reasons are the gods also honored.